Indonesia's Credit Rating Stable, Private SPBU Fuel Supply, Crypto Market Integrity

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-Indonesia's Credit Rating Stable, Momentum to Maintain Confidence Amid Global Uncertainty
+Indonesia's Credit Rating is Stable, Momentum to Maintain Confidence Amid Global Uncertainty

-• While many developing countries are struggling to contain currency weakness and maintain fiscal credibility, Indonesia received good news.
-International rating agency Rating and Investment Information Inc (R&I) maintained Indonesia's credit rating at BBB+ level with a stable outlook in its latest report, October 24, 2025.
+• While many developing countries are struggling to withstand currency weakening and maintain fiscal credibility, Indonesia is receiving good news.
+International rating agency Rating and Investment Information Inc (R&I) has reaffirmed Indonesia's credit rating at BBB+ with a stable outlook in its latest report, October 24, 2025.

-• The BBB+ credit rating is an investment grade rating which indicates that the rated institution or entity has good credit quality with a low risk of default.
-R&I's decision indicates that the world still has confidence in Indonesia's economic resilience.
-This affirmation is proof of the world's trust in our economy, as well as recognition of the consistency of fiscal and monetary policies that remain prudent.
+• A BBB+ credit rating is an investment grade rating, indicating that the rated institution or entity has good credit quality with a low risk of default.
+R&I's decision signifies that the world still has confidence in Indonesia's economic resilience.
+This affirmation is proof of the world's confidence in our economy, as well as recognition of the consistency of prudent fiscal and monetary policies.

 Read the full story here.